OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ![Old Variable Editor](variables-old.png "width=500")

-It was based on [SlickGrid](https://github.com/mleibman/SlickGrid) and it had a number of problems that we wanted to solve as part of the redesign:
+It was based on [SlickGrid](https://github.com/mleibman/SlickGrid), and it had a number of problems that we wanted to solve as part of the redesign:
 - There was no grouping or sorting of variables.
 - Two clicks were often required to highlight part of the text.
 - Filters were not discoverable or easy to apply.
 - It was necessary to enter a popup to edit variable scopes.

 By far, the most important shortcoming of the old variable editor was how difficult it was to extend.
-It was an area of code that received very little attention and any changes were often risky to make.
+It was an area of code that received very little attention, and any changes were often risky to make.

 ## The New Variable Editor